London Trained Bands: Relief of Gloucester and Battle of Newbury

 With Essex's line still holding the edge of the plateau, fighting died down for the night about 19.00.
 The Parliamentarians were prepared to renew the battle next morning, but the Royalists, short of gunpowder, had withdrawn towards Oxford, leaving the London road open.
 Essex's army marched on towards Reading.
 It was harried by Rupert's cavalry at Aldermaston, but the LTBs drove them off with musket fire.
 After resting for three days at Reading, the City Brigade marched home via Maidenhead and Brentford.
 The men made a ceremonial entry into the City at Temple Bar on 28 September with sprigs of greenery in their hats to signify victory.
 The Red Regiment resolved to give thanks at St Botolph's Aldgate every year on 20 September.

 While one City Brigade was marching back from Newbury, a great muster of the LTBs had been held in Finsbury Fields on 24 September and regiments were chosen by lot for a second brigade to join Sir William Waller's South Eastern Association army.
 The regiments chosen were the Green Auxiliaries with the Westminster Red Regiment (also known as the Westminster Liberty Regiment) and Tower Hamlets Yellow Auxiliaries, but in view of Essex's successful expedition they did not march out immediately.
-Once the his City Brigade had returned home Essex's army was too weak to hold Reading.
+Once his City Brigade had returned home Essex's army was too weak to hold Reading.
 A further three TBs regiments were then chosen – the Green and Orange Regiments and the Southwark Yellow Regiment – and all six regiments, together with Mainwaring's Redcoats, were to join Essex and Waller at Windsor to recapture Reading.
 However, news of a second Royalist army advancing through Hampshire under Lord Hopton forced a change of plan, and Waller and Essex separated, the former to Farnham to face Hopton, the latter to capture Newport Pagnell, each force accompanied by a London brigade.